 Kirkland Summer Concerts

-This awesome concert series, held right at Kirkland’s Juanita Beach Park, will feature the best kindie bands in town every Tuesday morning starting July 8, 2014.
-In addition to kiddie shows, all ages evening shows will take place on Thursday evenings starting July 10, 2014 at Marina Park.
-Bring the sand buckets and water shoes… these rockin’ concerts are at the beach!
+This awesome concert series, held right at Kirkland’s Juanita Beach Park, will feature the best kindie bands in town (think: Caspar Babypants, Recess Monkey, The Not-Its!) every Tuesday morning starting July 10.
+In addition to kiddie shows, all ages evening shows will take place on Thursday evenings starting on July 5 at Marina Park.
+Bring the sand buckets and water shoes…these rockin’ concerts are at the beach!

 9703 N.E.
 Juanita Drive